 In Chiang Mai’s city park here in Thailand there is a lively scene of western Thai Massage students.
 You can watch dozens of them every day practicing Thai Massage, doing Acro Yoga and Partner Yoga.
 It looks amazing, graceful and it is obviously a lot of fun.

 Thai Massage can be learned in live courses, if you live near a good school and have the budget for the course fees.

 Another option is online video training which is offered by Thai Healing Massage Academy.
 This option works well if you already have some experience with yoga and/or massage.

 To find out if this is for you, check out this article:

-A good way to find out if online training might work for you is to request our free Thai Massage video course.
+A good way to find out if online training might work for you is to request our free Thai Massage video series.